What does the AWMC Journey look like?

 Can my family/friends attend the competition?

-The Preliminaries are closed to the public.
+We ask that your parents join for Orientation.
+Auditions and master classes are closed to the public.
 However, your family/friends may accompany you and wait in another room.
-The Regional Finals and National Finals are open to the public.
+Regional and National Finals are open to the public.

-For more information or questions please contact Katie Watkins, Program Director at firstname.lastname@example.org.
+For more information or questions please contact Jory Bowers, Operations Coordinator at firstname.lastname@example.org.